Hobaho – Optimal Use of in Vitro Techniques in Dutch Bulb Industry #SWI2018

 - Multiplication factor in vitro versus in vivo; to adjust for the different crops and the stage of the application

 - Growth years from the start of multiplication to product (= bulb ready to bloom)

 - Costs in vitroversus in vivo (per crop are technical differences, but also in market size)

 - Returns: time reduction, Price of the product, Losses of the product

 - ROI TC versus scooping in hyacinth in step 2 or step 3, how many bulbs

-- ROI invest in research to reduce growth years in hyacinth and calla
+- ROI investing in research to reduce growth years in hyacinth and calla

-- ROI invest in research to reduce costs in hyacint
+- ROI investing in research to reduce costs in hyacinth

 - ROI Tulip in research TC